Gas Stations of the Future

 Is Your Convenience Store Still Convenient?

 The demand for convenience is apparent in consumer shopping habits.
 C-stores are competing with QSRs as more capital is placed into food service industries that cater to convenience.
 Additionally, as consumers return to their daily commutes for work and outside-the-home activities, traffic at convenience stores grows.
-C-stores rely on impulse decisions and higher vehicle and pedestrian traffic increases the behavioral changes behind these decisions.
+C-stores rely on impulse decisions, and higher vehicle and pedestrian traffic increases the behavioral changes behind these decisions.
+As of 2023, there is one convenience store per every 2,225 people, according to NACS Magazine.

 67% of shoppers visit a c-store once a week or more, according to EnsembleIQ.